Changing Racial Inequalities in Higher Education with Dr. Drumm McNaughton and Dr. Mary Wardell-Ghirarduzzi | Changing Higher Ed Podcast 052

 Even though there has been progress in adding more leaders of color as well as female leaders, more work needs to be done to reflect the diversity on campus.
 There’s an ocean between the leader’s lived experiences and the diverse experiences of those on campus.
 This means that there is a significant learning curve for many smart people.

 Based on her own experience, Dr. Wardell-Ghirarduzzi believes racial illiteracy exists among the American university presidency right now so they are not quite equipped to respond to the issues and needs that are on the institution’s doorsteps.
-That gap is where she and others are trying to sound the alarm and also to point out the need for diverse representation in leadership.
+That gap is where she and others are trying to sound the alarm and also point out the need for diverse representation in leadership.

 Higher education leaders need to continue to try and understand the root problem and the root causes of racism in America.
 One way to do this is to become students of the Black experience in the United States and develop a deeper understanding of this experience.
 This will enable them to be able to talk about these issues with some sense of urgency and command.
-Students, faculty, and staff expect them to have command of the knowledge of racial justice.
-Dr. Wardell-Ghirarduzzi believes leaders need to be put the same amount of energy and attention to this learning as they are having to put into the financial crisis.
+Students, faculty, and staff expect them to have a command of the knowledge of racial justice.
+Dr. Wardell-Ghirarduzzi believes leaders need to put the same amount of energy and attention into this learning as they are having to put into the financial crisis.

 Leaders also need to evaluate their inner circle or cabinet.
-This includes evaluating whether these individuals are living out the mission and statements that the institution says is so important to them.
+This includes evaluating whether these individuals are living out the mission and statements that the institution says are so important to them.
 Have these individuals expressed their commitment to the demands of equity and inclusion by ensuring that they have diversity in their own teams?
-That not only includes people who do diversity work, but also extends to business/finance, marketing/communications, development, and academic affairs.
+That not only includes people who do diversity work but also extends to business/finance, marketing/communications, development, and academic affairs.
 If their cabinet currently is and remains overwhelmingly white, then these individuals are not leading at the moment.